ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - `send2trash` for approved Recycle Bin cleanup
 - `claire_progressbar` for long enumeration/audit progress
 - `metamp3` and `metaflac` for ARGT-equivalent ReplayGain repairs
+- `ffmpeg` for the default excessive-silence audit and waveform JPEG rendering
 - `flac` and `ffmpeg` when `--unit-tests` needs generated FLAC/MP3 fixtures

 Cover lookup uses Python's standard HTTPS client, so it does not require the third-party `requests` package.
+HTTPS verification prefers the installed `certifi` CA bundle and never disables certificate checking.
+A Cover Art Archive certificate-validation failure is retried through that release's verified Internet Archive `mbid-.../index.json` object; CAA image URLs have the same direct Internet Archive fallback.
 MusicBrainz/Cover Art Archive lookup works without a secret.
 Discogs is an optional final fallback and is enabled only when the `DISCOGS_TOKEN` environment variable contains a token.

 Chafa is optional.
-When `chafa` is on PATH or `C:\util\Chafa.exe` exists, it is used for artwork previews.
+When `chafa` is on PATH or `C:\util\Chafa.exe` exists, it is used at its highest accuracy setting for artwork previews.
 Without it, the script itself produces the same review capability using a built-in 64-color Sixel encoder on a Sixel-capable terminal or full-color ANSI half-blocks everywhere else.
 No binary is silently downloaded or installed.

 The `V` review key prefers `openimage.bat`.
-Because Claire's launcher uses TCC-specific syntax, the script invokes it through TCC when available;
+Because that launcher uses TCC-specific syntax, the script invokes it through TCC when available;
 otherwise it duplicates the launcher's effective action by starting IrfanView directly.
 If neither route can find an image viewer, dependency preflight warns